VEZY/PlantGeom.jl/docs/src/geometry/building_plant_models.md

 And finally, we can visualize our plant:

 ```@example buildgeom
-using PlantGeom, WGLMakie  # or GLMakie for interactive 3D, or CairoMakie for printing quality
+using PlantGeom, CairoMakie  # or GLMakie for interactive 3D, or WGLMakie for web

 # Visualize the plant
 fig = Figure()